sum33it/scalpy/README.md

 There are many attributes of the corresponding class.
-These are the standard cosmological functions such as normalized hubble parameter, density parameters for matter and scalar field, luminosity distance, etc. Below is the list of attributes to a given class with arguments:
+These are the standard cosmological functions such as normalized Hubble parameter, density parameters for matter and scalar field, luminosity distance, etc. Below is the list of attributes to a given class with arguments: